 What are the benefits?

 - An instant cash boost.
-Invoice Finance gives your business the benefit of immediate cash.
+Your business gets the benefit of an an immediate cash boost.

 - Flexible.
-Invoice Finance is far more flexible than a traditional overdraft as the funding limit grows in line with your sales ledger.
+Its far more flexible than a traditional overdraft as the funding limit grows in line with your sales ledger.
 This gives you the confidence to put your growth plans into action.

 - Better cashflow management.
 With a smoother cash flow, you can focus on running your business more efficiently.